Q. What do I need to know about arriving at Burning Man?

-A. The answer is simple...all roads lead to the same 2-lane Nevada Highway 34/447.
+A. The answer is simple...all roads lead to the same two-lane Nevada Highway 34/447.
 All that traffic still has to merge somewhere.
 Having more exits would not affect how many cars can travel on the one lane out of town, and therefore it would not make your trip faster.
-It would also be more dangerous to have the merge on the highway when it is not under the control of our trained Flaggers and staff.
-Our stipulations with the Bureau of Land Management dictate what the entry/exit point is, and they only allow for one.
+It would also be more dangerous to have the merge on the highway when it is not under the control of our Flaggers and staff.
+Our stipulations with the BLM dictate what the entry/exit point is, and they only allow for one.

 Q. Can you allocate a different exit for people going north on Highway 34, and also for people heading north on Highway 447?

 A. Currently there is only one BLM authorized exit off the playa.
 No other exits are allowed by our stipulations.
 The logistics and staffing requirements to implement an alternative exit for folks headed north on Highway 34 would cost us more than the benefit realized; an extremely small percentage of traffic leaves via 34 North.
 Our energy and resources will have a greater positive effect on a greater number of people if we focus them on other issues.